avoidev/ja.id.au/content/posts/my-holden-hz-wagon.md

 * Engine has weak compression on 2 cylinders (1 and 2).
 Another engine is currently being built.
 * Rust in lower sills need cutting out and repairing.
 * Rust in the roof needs addressing.
 * Door cards are “rotting” need to replace those.
-I want to replace the the door cards and rear cargo panels with stamped aluminium ones instead.
+I want to replace the the door cards and rear cargo panels with stamped aluminum ones instead.
 * Run new Fuel/Brake lines, custom made full steel pipes.
 Will have to add distribution block and fuel pressure regulator to accommodate the triple SUs.
 * Revisit drivers side passenger footwell panel.
 * Stick down carpet better with contact adhesive.